 \section{Discussion}

 In this paper, we have related the model-free interactions introduced in \citep{AvaSjoerd} to information theory by defining them as Möbius inversions of surprisal on the same lattice that relates mutual information to entropy.
-We then inverted the order of the lattice and computed the order-dual to the mutual information, which turned out to be a generalisation of differential mutual information.
-Similarly the order-dual of interaction turned out to be interaction in a different context.
-Both the in- and outeractions are able to distinguish all six logic gates by value and sign.
+We then invert the order of the lattice and compute the order-dual to the mutual information, which turns out to be a generalisation of differential mutual information.
+Similarly, the~order-dual of interaction turns out to be interaction in a different context.
+Both the interactions and the dual interactions are able to distinguish all six logic gates by value and sign.
 Moreover, their absolute strength reflects the synergy within the logic gate.
-On simulations, the interactions were able to perfectly distinguish six kinds of causal dynamics that were partially indistinguishable to Pearson/partial correlations, causal graphs, and mutual information.
-Finally, we considered the dy- and triadic distributions, which are constructed using pairwise, or higher-order rules, respectively.
-These two distributions are indistinguishable in terms of their Shannon-information, but have different categorical MFIs, which reflect the order of the construction rules.\\
+In~simulations, the~interactions were able to perfectly distinguish six kinds of causal dynamics that are partially indistinguishable to Pearson/partial correlations, causal graphs, and~mutual information.
+Finally, we considered dyadic and triadic distributions constructed using pairwise and~higher-order rules, respectively.
+While these two distributions are indistinguishable in terms of their Shannon information, they~have different categorical MFIs that reflect the order of the construction~rules.